pyrocms/pyrocms-docs/content/reference/upgrade-guides/upgrade-2-1-to-2-2-0.md

 Additionally, you'll want to back up any addons that you've added to the addons directory.
 We'll be replacing this entire folder, so back those up.

-## Step 3: Replace the addons and system folder
+## Step 3: Replace the addons/system folders and update database.php

-Replace the system and addons folders with their new version, and then add your backed up <dfn>database.php</dfn> and addons back in.
+Delete the system and addons folders, then replace/upload the new versions.

+Replace/upload your backed up <dfn>database.php</dfn>.

+Replace/upload your addons.

 ## Step 4: Update your database.php